 Pixar’s box-office success was built on movies such as “Toy Story” and “Cars” that feature male characters in central roles.
 Now Walt Disney Co.
-(DIS)’s animation studio will try pulling in crowds with its first female lead.
+(DIS:US)’s animation studio will try pulling in crowds with its first female lead.

 “Brave,” which opens today, stars a headstrong Scottish princess who bests her male suitors in archery and rejects her parents’ plans for a political marriage.
 U.S. opening-weekend forecasts range from a low of $58 million at Box Office Guru, among the least for a Pixar film, to as much as $81 million at Lazard Capital Markets.